 Who’s really to blame for one’s addiction?
 One of the family problems during recovery is the temptation to place the blame squarely on the shoulders of the person suffering from addiction.
 While it’s true the individual made a bad choice to use drugs or alcohol, continuing substance abuse is not a choice – it stems from chemical changes in the brain.
 It is the nature of addiction to lessen the motivation of the individual to initiate change or seek treatment when a part of them recognizes the harmful cycle.

 Repairing broken relationships is part of the focus of recovery.
 This can only be done when the individual is clean, sober, and has the presence of mind to recognize that certain actions were harmful to others.
 By the same token, family members must acknowledge and take ownership of their role in the addiction.

 As counseling continues, at some point, the person in recovery will get the opportunity to sit with family members and speak openly about what drove them to addiction.
-Family members are often shocked to learn that they weren’t there in the time of need.
+Family members are often shocked to learn that they weren’t there in their time of need.
 Those suffering from addiction are similarly shocked to learn that their families simply didn’t know what to say or do.

 These sessions sometimes start off angry and confrontational but then can become healing and reinvigorating.
 Family problems during recovery are natural.
 Some family members will not like what they hear when they realize they played at least some role in the addiction.
-Whether it was enabling, denial, inattention, or abusive behavior, honesty and openness are necessary on both sides.
+Whether it was enabling, denial, inattention, or abusive behavior, honesty, and openness are necessary on both sides.

 The “awakening” we see in recovering addicts is especially interesting.
-With all transgressions laid bare on both sides of the addiction, the true healing can begin.
+With all transgressions laid bare on both sides of the addiction, true healing can begin.

 Contact Renaissance Recovery by us today to discuss therapy options to overcome family barriers during addiction treatment programs in California.